kyma-project/cli/docs/user/README.md

 # Kyma CLI

 > [!WARNING]
-> All commands in the `alpha` group are still in prototyping stage and its API can slightly change.
-Use on your own risk.
+> All commands in the `alpha` group are still in the prototyping stage, and their API can change.
+Use them at your own risk.

 ## What is Kyma CLI?